Germany will back Greek aid but wary of hints at haircut

 This was not the reading of conservatives like Michael Meister, deputy leader of her Christian Democrats (CDU) in the Bundestag, or Gerda Hasselfelt from the CSU, their Bavarian sister party.

 "I do not see a public sector haircut as being part of this deal," said Meister.
 "I don't expect this position to change in 2016, or later than that.
-Otherwise we will have to decide not to pay out the funds to Greece."
-[ID:nB4E8LM00U]
+Otherwise we will have to decide not to pay out the funds to Greece.

 "DANGEROUS PRECEDENT"